ArindamDutta02082001/Spring_Starter/08_Kafka ( implmented in major proj )/Readme.md

 1. java jdk is required for kafka
 2. to start a kafka we need a zookeeper running first
-3. install the .tgz ( kind of zip file for linux specially ) in windows
+3. download the .tgz ( kind of zip file for linux specially ) & unzip the .tgz and rename the folder to kafka , in windows
-4. unzip the .tgz and rename the folder to kafka , move inside and run the commands in sequence start kafka in cli [medium link](https://medium.com/@beheradebananda000/how-i-installed-apache-kafka-in-windows-11-75f67aa25def)
+4. move inside and run the commands in sequence start kafka in cli [medium link](https://medium.com/@beheradebananda000/how-i-installed-apache-kafka-in-windows-11-75f67aa25def)
+5. follow the commands in sequence

 <pre>